Brandi Carlile talks new music and Gorge surprises ahead of Echoes Through the Canyon concert

 Echoes Through the Canyon, this burgeoning tradition you started at the Gorge, was interrupted by the pandemic.
 How do you feel specifically about resuming what you started out there, at a place that I know is special to you?

 Well, born and raised PNW, Washington state girl, that venue’s been in my soul and in my life since I was a child.
 To me, it was a damn near unattainable dream, and I’ve always been pretty good at dreaming big.
 But I don’t think I ever dreamed Gorge big.
 So when I’m there, my whole life flashes before my eyes.
 It’s kind of a stunning realization to me.
 It’s always so surreal.
-It’s like “Oh my God, I’m at the Gorge and I’m on this side of the chain link fence.”
+It’s like, “Oh my God, I’m at the Gorge and I’m on this side of the chain-link fence.”
 I’m not up there on that blanket like I have been my whole life just wishing it was me down here.
 It is me down here now.

 And of course, we have new music from you.
 Why did you select “Right On Time” as the first single?

 I think that song kind of selected itself, don’t you?
-It’s just got this way of telling you it’s important and I knew as soon as it was written that it was the song that I could step up and say “OK, I’ve done that since ‘The Joke.'”
+It’s just got this way of telling you it’s important and I knew as soon as it was written that it was the song that I could step up and say, “OK, I’ve done that since ‘The Joke.’”
 And I’m really proud of it.
 Like, really proud of it.
 And singing it is euphoric.

 Can you tell me about how the song came together and where you were coming from lyrically?

 Well lyrically, we were in these silent days.
 We were in these moments of uncertainty that could very easily give way to apathy and monotony and I think that some of our relationships and our hearts sort of suffered and broke in all that stress without any outlet for it.
 People got married, divorced, babies were born and people died, and there was this placidity.
 I wouldn’t say serenity, I would say placidity about that time.
-That song ‘Right On Time’ is about ending that apathy in a big way — and it doesn’t necessarily mean you ended it in the right way.
+That song “Right On Time” is about ending that apathy in a big way — and it doesn’t necessarily mean you ended it in the right way.
 It just means that something happened to break the silence.
 Something happened to break the monotony of that time and it might not have been right, but it was right on time, like it needed to happen.

 After all the success of the last few years, did you feel any added pressure to sort of get it right with whatever music you first put out under your own name again?